Bearwood Primary School

 3.6: Does the school offer any help for parents / carers to enable them to support their child's learning, eg. training or learning events?

-The school runs regular curriculum evenings throughout the year for specific subjects where ways to support your child are demonstrated.
+The school runs regular curriculum events throughout the year for specific subjects where ways to support your child are demonstrated.

-Where necessary, transition meetings will be held to ensure the smooth transition to a new year group or new school
+Where appropriate, transition meetings will be held to ensure the smooth transition to a new year group or new school

 School is also able to signpost parents to support from a range of other agencies.